Oil Sands Tailings

-In the oil sands, tailings are a mixture of water, sand, clay and residual bitumen, and are the by-product of the hot water treatment process used to separate the oil from sand and clay in oil sands mining operations.
-Tailings and tailings ponds are not unique to the oil sands - many mining and other industries create tailings and manage this material using ponds.
+In oil sands mining operations, tailings are a mixture of water, sand, clay and residual bitumen, and are the by-product of the extraction process used to separate the oil from sand and clay.
+Tailings and tailings ponds are not unique to the oil sands – they are used around the world in mining and other industrial processes.

 Did You Know?

 Since 2012, COSIA members have invested $826 million in 228 contributed tailings technologies.
 In 2020, 57 active projects were underway through COSIA at a cost of $150 million.
 (Source: COSIA, 2020)

 Canada’s Oil Sands Innovation Alliance (COSIA)s a group within Pathways Alliance, an alliance of oil sands producers focused on accelerating the pace of improvement in environmental performance in Canada’s oil sands through collaborative action and innovation.
 COSIA’s Tailings Environmental Priority Area (EPA) is focused on improving the management of oil sands tailings through identification of new or innovative technologies or processes for tailings management.